If your dog is on the path to becoming a Canine Good Citizen, this class will provide additional practice before taking the test.

 In keeping with the requirements of the test, your dog needs to have a well-fitted collar and leash.
 Correctly fitted body-harnesses are also allowed.
 Pinch collars, head halters and electronic collars are not permitted.

-Good Manners or an equivalent introductory training class is needed before registering for Canine Good Citizen.
+Good Manners or an equivalent introductory training class (such as puppy kindergarten, adolescent puppy, etc.) is needed before registering for Canine Good Citizen.

 This class is $150.00.
 Fees for classes are subject to change and are non-refundable.